felixlu/awesome-stars/topics.md

 - [gunthercox/ChatterBot](https://github.com/gunthercox/ChatterBot) - ChatterBot is a machine learning, conversational dialog engine for creating chat bots
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
 - [modelscope/modelscope](https://github.com/modelscope/modelscope) - ModelScope: bring the notion of Model-as-a-Service to life.
-- [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents
+- [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged document management system: scan, index and archive all your documents
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [hao-lh/the-books-making-you-better](https://github.com/hao-lh/the-books-making-you-better) - This repo is a curated library to help you achieve a deeper understanding of what drives success and continuous improvement.
 Dive in, and discover content that can expand your thinking, sharpen your e
 - [bbfamily/abu](https://github.com/bbfamily/abu) - 阿布量化交易系统(股票，期权，期货，比特币，机器学习) 基于python的开源量化交易，量化投资架构